Data and confidentiality

 You have the right to apply for a copy of any personal data that is held by your employer on a computer, your personnel file and information in memos, and emails about you.
 This is known as a ‘Subject Access Request’ and should be made in writing.

-Your employer can charge a fee of up to £10 for each request and must provide the information within 40 days.
-Though the law will be changing in May 2018.
+Your employer can make a reasonable charge to comply request and must provide the information within a month.

 If your employer feels that your request is not justified, they should explain why.
 If you disagree with their reasons, you may be able to apply to court to decide whether you are entitled to access the information.
 However, your employer does not have to comply with all of a Subject Access Request if it would require them to disclose confidential information relating to an identifiable third party.
 Neither does an employer have to disclose information regarding any proposed pay rise, promotion, transfer, training or redundancy.